wurmlab/SBC361-programming-in-R/2017/practical2.md

 }

 ## Now run the function with some data:
-ant_proportion_calculator(my_input = 123)
+ant_proportion_calculator(ant_numbers = 123)

 ```

-What we did here is to create a function that computes the percentage of a given number (`my_input`) of a constant total number (10,000).
+What we did here is to create a function that computes the percentage of a given number (`ant_number`) of a constant total number (10,000).
 Here we calculate the proportion of ant workers that we have sampled (123), over the estimated overall amount of workers found in an ant colony (10,000).
 We split the calculation in two, just to show that you can have many lines of code in the body of a function.
-The only input this function receives, is a whole number (`my_input`) and all the calculations are based on this.
+The only input this function receives, is a whole number (`ant_number`) and all the calculations are based on this.
 In the end we return the result of the second calculation (`output`).

 Nothing much happens after loading the function `ant_proportion_calculator` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
 We need to use it as well to actually produce an output.
-This is done by typing `ant_proportion_calculator(my_input = 123)` (of course you can use other numbers instead of "123" as well).
-The number "123" will be used as `my_input` in the function and the output is simply the result of `(123 / 50000) * 100`.
+This is done by typing `ant_proportion_calculator(ant_number = 123)` (of course you can use other numbers instead of "123" as well).
+The number "123" will be used as `ant_number` in the function and the output is simply the result of `(123 / 10000) * 100`.

 Now take a look at the following lines of code.
 This code is designed to take a number in seconds and convert it into hours, minutes, and remaining seconds (`floor()` is R's built-in function function for rounding down to the closest whole number):